Why Inference in Large Models Becomes Decomposable After Training: Inference-System Reorganization

-This stage involves only the aggregation of output components and a permutation of output indices.
-No numerical computation is performed.
-The original output interface and state semantics remain unchanged.
+This stage involves only the aggregation of output-vector components and the positional reordering of the output vector.
+It contains no numerical computation, is fully compatible with the original output interface of the system, and does not alter the semantics of the state variables.

-\paragraph{ Dormant Neurons}
+\paragraph{ Dormant neurons.}

-After annealing and structural restructuring, the directed graph associated with the parameter matrix may contain weakly connected subgraphs consisting of a single node (isolated vertices).
-In standard feedforward neural networks (FNNs), self-loop connections are typically absent, i.e., $w_{ii}=0$.
-Consequently, such isolated nodes correspond, in the matrix representation, to rows and columns that are entirely zero.
+After annealing and structural reorganization are completed, the graph corresponding to the parameter matrix may contain weakly connected subgraphs consisting of only a single node (i.e., isolated points).
+In matrix representation, such isolated points correspond to rows or columns equal to zero (or both row and column equal to zero in the case of artificial neural networks with feedback connections).

-From an operator-theoretic perspective, neurons of this type exhibit no effective response to any input, and their output is identically the zero mapping.
-More importantly, even in the sense of operator superposition, their corresponding terms do not participate in the overall system mapping.
+From the operator perspective, such neurons either have no effective response to any input, so that their output is identically the zero map; or their input is identically zero (or both their input and output are identically zero in the case of artificial neural networks with feedback connections).
 We refer to such structures as \emph{dormant neurons}.

-In the restructured system, all dormant neurons are collectively gathered into a single zero-operator channel:
+In the reorganized system, all dormant neurons are uniformly collected into a single zero-operator channel:

-At this stage, we do not recommend immediately removing this channel.
-Instead, it is explicitly retained as a placeholder module: on the one hand, this preserves the consistency and reversibility of state variables; on the other hand, the additional redundancy it introduces is only of order $O(n)$ and is therefore negligible in practical implementations.
+This work does not recommend immediately deleting this channel at this stage; instead, it is explicitly retained as a placeholder module.
+On the one hand, this preserves the consistency and reversibility of the state variables; on the other hand, the redundancy introduced by this choice is only of order $O(n)$, which is negligible in engineering implementation.